MustafaMagdyy/Media-Sharing-Platform/README.md

 # Media Sharing Platform

-A media sharing platform consisting of a backend server with CRUD operations, a web application, and a mobile application.
+A media sharing platform consisting of a backend server with CRUD operations and a web application.
 The platform allows users to upload images or videos, view a list of all media, and like/unlike them and more endpoints.

 ![Media Sharing Platform]